steatgolf/Kubernetes-GitOps/README.md

 4.  **Authenticate with EKS cluster**

-    Once the cluster is created, authenticate with EKS using the `AWS CLI`: specified cluster.
+    Once the cluster is created, authenticate with EKS using the `AWS CLI` specified cluster.

      ```bash
     aws eks update-kubeconfig \